ceramicnetwork/rust-ceramic/UPGRADE.md

 You must be using the disk backed Kubo storage.

 These IPFS blocks are the raw pieces of Ceramic Events.
-In order to preserve this data we need to migrate them into Ceramic Events stored in as a Sqlite database file.
+In order to preserve this data we need to migrate them into Ceramic Events stored in a Sqlite database file.

 The `ceramic-one` command contains a subcommand for migrating data from IPFS blocks.
 Install the `ceramic-one` binary following the instructions in README.md.